pvgladkov/knowledge-distillation/experiments/sst2/README.md

 # Sentiment Analysis on SST-2 Binary classification

-Implementation ideas from "**Distilling Task-Specific Knowledge from BERT into Simple Neural Networks**" (2019) https://arxiv.org/abs/1903.12136
+Implementation of ideas from "**Distilling Task-Specific Knowledge from BERT into Simple Neural Networks**" (2019) https://arxiv.org/abs/1903.12136

 ## Run